jmp3833/fuzzer/README.md

 DESCRIPTION
 ------------
 A simple fuzz tester written in javascript using the Node.js framework.
+The instructions layed out in this document will tell you how to install and operate the software.
+These instructions are strictly for wWindows machines.

 CONFIGURATION
 ------------